AlterX76/Wifi_AP_VPN/README.md

 1. Write snapvpn image on the micro sd using <a href='https://sourceforge.net/projects/win32diskimager/'>win32diskimager</a>
 2. Plug the micro sd in the box, attach ethernet cable on the box and the wall
 3. Plug-in the power supply in the socket
-4. Wait until SNAP_VPN wifi AP is visible
+4. Wait until <b>SNAP_VPN</a> wifi AP is visible
+5. Connect with your smartphone using <b>EnjoyVPN</b> default password
-4. Download snapvpn application for android or apple
+6. Download snapvpn application for android or apple
-5. Install and launch it
+7. Install and launch it
-6. You are ready to configure and start enjoying the great vpn world!
+8. You are ready to configure and start enjoying the great vpn world!
+9. <b>Change the WIFI AP's default password to one suits you most</b>
 <br/><br/>
 Have fun!